 2. Train your greeters to set aside their preferences.

-If your greeter volunteers object with “I’m a hugger,” have them set aside their personal preferences for the comfort of your guests.
+If your greeter volunteers object with “I’m a hugger,” remind them that serving guests isn’t about what we prefer.
+It is about helping newcomers feel safe and welcome.
+Encourage them to set aside their personal preferences for the comfort of your guests.

-My wife once hugged a pre-teen boy when greeting.
+My wife once hugged a pre-teen boy when greeting him.
 As soon as she embraced him, she felt him tense up.
 This pre-teen kid was a family friend that we’ve known almost since birth, but he didn’t want a hug at all.
-My wife learned that not every one wants a hug, a kiss, or even a handshake in a social setting like going into church.
+My wife learned that not everyone wants a hug, a kiss, or even a handshake in a social setting like going into church.

 Greeters don’t need to accidentally invade your guest’s personal space because they are a “hugger.”